-- There are some differences in users' business and personal characteristics based on development focus. - Those outside of the three traditional development areas tend to be older and more highly educated than others.
+- There are some differences in users' business and personal characteristics based on development focus. - Full stack developers have been using Node.js the longest, and along with back-end developers, spend the most time with it. - Those outside of the three traditional development areas tend to be older and more highly educated than others.